Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 Provided you didn’t buy a block policy from the bank, you can switch your mortgage protection at any time.

-If you think you have made a grave error and it’s within 30 days of taking out your policy, you can get your premiums refunded.
+If you have made a grave error already and bought from the bank, and it’s within 30 days of taking out your policy, you can get your premiums refunded.

 Outside of the 30 days, you can switch insurer without penalty and the bank can’t stop you.